multiversx/mx-docs/docs/developers/reproducible-contract-builds.md

 ## Supporting reproducible builds

-As of October 2022, the recommended approach to support reproducible builds for your smart contract is to use a build script relying on a specially-designed,[publicly-available, tagged Docker image](https://hub.docker.com/r/elrondnetwork/build-contract-rust/tags), that includes tagged, explicit versions of the build tools (_Rust_, _wasm-opt_ etc.).
+As of October 2022, the recommended approach to support reproducible builds for your smart contract is to use a build script relying on a specially-designed, [publicly-available, tagged Docker image](https://hub.docker.com/r/elrondnetwork/build-contract-rust/tags), that includes tagged, explicit versions of the build tools (_Rust_, _wasm-opt_ etc.).

 This approach is recommended in order to counteract eventual pieces of non-determinism related to `cargo`'s (essential component of the Rust toolchain) sensibility on the environment.